hershel/hershel/docs/reply.md

 #### `string`

-If the type is a string, then the reply will be a common character string, and properties that you might have set like .setAuthor, .setTitle etc will not be included in the response and sent.
-Only .description will be sent as response message content (which can be set via .setDescription or .setMessage).
+If the type is a `string`, then the reply will be a common character string, and properties that you might have set like `.setAuthor`, `.setTitle` etc will **not** be included in the response and sent.
+Only `.description` will be sent as response message content (which can be set via `.setDescription` or `.setMessage`).

 #### `embed`